Michelle and her family are Halloween buffs who have constructed haunted mazes and trails for family parties and for-profit ventures.

-Building your own haunted maze for Halloween doesn't mean you have to plow your backyard for a field of corn or hire a stone mason to build your maze walls.
-You can build a Halloween maze out of simple materials, such as cardboard boxes or sheets.
-It's not about what your maze is made out of: It's about how scary you make it!
+Building your own haunted maze for Halloween doesn't necessarily mean plowing your backyard for a field of corn or hiring a stonemason to construct walls on your property.
+You can build a Halloween maze out of simple materials like cardboard boxes or sheets.
+It's not about what your maze is made out of—it's about how scary you make it!

-It's important to remember to build a maze that's age appropriate, and you'll find some tips to help you with that further down the page.
+- Age of Visitors: It's important to remember to build a maze that's age-appropriate.
+You'll find some tips to help you with that further down the page.

 - Decide what materials you will use for the walls